Hitchiker-V/JS_Odin/webpack-demo/webpack.md

 - Very useful due to source maps
     - After bundling, it can become difficult to track down errors and warning -> Source maps map compiled code to original source code.
     - Let's use inline-source-map option for this exercise
+        - **Note:** using inline-** or eval-** in prod will only increase the bundle size and reduce performance.
+Best to use 'source-map' as a devtool for strong source mapping in production to catch all those nasty errors
 - Another cool thing about development mode of Webpack is autocompile (build /dist) code via either of :
     - Watch Mode (webpack)
     - webpack-dev-server package (should be used)